Abu Dhabi lenders merge into ADCB Group as consolidation gathers pace

 The transaction is the latest example of consolidation in the Gulf’s banking sector, where profit margins are being squeezed by lower government and consumer spending because of weak oil prices.
 The UAE has almost 50 commercial banks in a country of about 9.5 million people.

-Shares in the new combined entity, which becomes the second biggest financial institution in Abu Dhabi, began trading on Wednesday after the merger plan was announced last September.
+Shares in the new combined entity, which becomes the second biggest financial institution in Abu Dhabi, began trading on Wednesday.
+The merger plan was announced last September.

-The stock ended the day 1.8 percent lower, underperforming the Abu Dhabi equity index, which was flat at 5,258 points.

-ADCB Group incorporates UNB and Al Hilal Bank and is 60.2 percent owned by the Government of Abu Dhabi through the Abu Dhabi Investment Council.
+ADCB Group incorporates UNB and Al Hilal Bank and is 60.2 percent owned by the Government of Abu Dhabi through the Abu Dhabi Investment Bank.

 UNB has been dissolved as a legal entity and its shares have been delisted, while Al Hilal Bank will operate as a separate Islamic entity within the merged bank.

-First Abu Dhabi Bank kick-started the consolidation when it was created in 2017 through a merger of Abu Dhabi’s biggest lenders, National Bank of Abu Dhabi and First Gulf Bank.
-Consolidation has since gathered pace as lenders combine to compete.
+First Abu Dhabi Bank was created in 2017 through a merger of Abu Dhabi’s biggest lenders, National Bank of Abu Dhabi and First Gulf Bank and consolidation in the industry has since gathered pace as lenders combine to compete.

 Shareholders of Sharjah’s Invest Bank on Apr.
 10 approved a proposal to hand the emirate’s government a 50.07 percent stake in the lender and allow it to merge with one or more other banks without a vote.